 Back to the list of Nanaimo parks and places

 Bonus Extended Edition!

 Did you know that there is another big piece of walkable greenspace adjacent to the dams?
 You can cross over to it by going under the Parkway at Harewood Mines Rd – or you can walk upstream through the culvert mentioned above, then go left before the waterfall and dam.
+Or, head up 7th St, which becomes Harewood Mines Rd, and look for trails on your right AFTER you pass under the Parkway.
 See below for an overhead view.